drmanishmewani/pima_indians_diabetes/README.md

-This project represents a **comprehensive machine learning study** to identify the best algorithm for diabetes screening.
+This study represents a **comprehensive machine learning study** to identify the best algorithm for diabetes screening.

-**10 different machine learning algorithms** from simple linear models to advanced ensemble methods were evaluated to find the optimal approach for early diabetes detection.
+- **10 different machine learning algorithms** from simple linear models to advanced ensemble methods were evaluated to find the optimal approach for early diabetes detection.

-**Early detection is crucial** - to prevents diabetes complications like heart disease, kidney failure, and blindness.
+- **Early detection is crucial** - to prevents diabetes complications like heart disease, kidney failure, and blindness.
 Hence I focussed on getting 80% recall to catch at least 80% of diabetic patients (high sensitivity) while keeping false positives low.

+- **Results could be tweaked** by setting the threshold according to the deployment requirements to get much higher sensitivity or specificity.

 # Process